Toma5OD/hw/README.md

 ## File Descriptions

-- **regex_line_matcher.py**: This is the main script.
+- **oop_regex_line_matcher.py**: This is the main script and the most recent version, which utilizes Object-Oriented Programming principles.
 It searches for lines in text files that match a specified regular expression.
+This script represents an advanced iteration with improved modularity and flexibility.

+- **regex_line_matcher.py**: A previous version of the script that may not fully utilize Object-Oriented Programming principles.
+It serves as an earlier iteration for searching lines that match specified regular expressions in text files.
 The script can read from files listed in command arguments or from Standard Input (STDIN) if no files are specified.

-- **text.txt**: A test text file used to demonstrate and test the functionality of the `regex_line_matcher.py` script.
+- **text.txt**: A test text file used to demonstrate and test the functionality of the main script, `oop_regex_line_matcher.py`.
+This file is relatively small, making it ideal for quick demonstrations and validations.

-- **test2.txt**: Another test text file that serves a similar purpose.
+- **text2.txt**: Another test text file, serving a similar purpose.
+This file is used to validate functionalities in different versions of the script, including the earlier `regex_line_matcher.py`.

 ## Features Implemented